HyperVerge OCR Solution: Benefits & Features

 Now what is the process like?
 Let us consider the case of a FinTech company that wants to onboard customers instantaneously on their shiny new loan services platform.
 Samples of each document type (driving license, voter ID, passport etc.) that the customer would be assessed on would be submitted to HyperVerge.
 HyperVerge’s AI-powered OCR system will then use these samples to determine the fields in the documents submitted to extract text from.
 This text will be relevant to making a unique identification.
 The documents may be structured or unstructured, but with a deep learning model that almost nearly mimics the human brain when it comes to analyzing these documents, accurate discoveries can be made.

 And what is the timeline like?
 It would take HyperVerge’s inhouse team less than a week to go live in a new geography with their OCR solution.
-HyperVerge has been in the OCR space for the past 5 to 7 years and presently supports OCR for B2Bs in up to 10 countries across the world, with the capability to extend its service to several more.
+HyperVerge has been in the OCR space for the past 5 to 7 years and presently supports OCR for B2Bs across the world, with the capability to extend its service to several more.
 The ability to scale is HyperVerge’s greatest strength.
 The unique architecture of its AI models allow it to serve thousands of customers at a time, allowing companies to onboard several millions, and reducing customer dropoff.

 In the near future, the accuracy of HyperVerge OCR is only set to improve.
 To stay on top of its game, HyperVerge continuously benchmarks against several top-ranked competitors, constantly updating its AI models.
 This has also helped, over the years, reduce the OCR errors that may have been present in older versions of HyperVerge’s own OCR software.
 The best companies in the world are those that better themselves over time, and HyperVerge follows the same paradigm, when it comes to the accuracy of its OCR solutions.
 Through benchmarking and continuous document training, HyperVerge stays ahead of competition.